Douglas Lain

 His short stories have appeared in genre magazines such as Interzone and Amazing Stories as well as in online publications such as Pif Magazine and Strange Horizons.
 He has written nonfiction as well as fiction and is a blogger for Thought Catalog and The Partially Examined Life.
 Lain's fiction has been generally well received by critics in journals and periodicals such as Locus Magazine (Rich Horton// Locus Magazine; January 2012, Issue 612, Vol. 68 No. 1), Publishers Weekly (Olson, Ray // Publishers Weekly; 19 December 2005, Vol. 252 Issue 50, p 46), and Rain Taxi magazine (Dole, Kevin//Rain Taxi; Vol. 11 No. 2, Summer 2006, #42).

-Lain was the host of the philosophy podcast "Diet Soap", and currently hosts a political podcast "Zero Squared".
+Lain was the host of the philosophy podcast "Diet Soap" and the political podcast "Zero Squared".
 He was the publishing manager in charge of Zero Books from 2015 to October 2021.
 Following his departure from Zero Books, Lain joined the creative team at Sublation Media.